Someone1999/personal/README.md

 # personal
-this webpage was created only using css and html
+this webpage was created by only using css and html